 Starting with the Long Range trim, this Model S starts at a purchase price of $84,990 completely standard.
 If you were to add each and every additional feature such as the red paint, 21″ Arachnid Wheels, custom interior, and FSD capabilities for an additional $10,000, you’re looking at a price of $98,990.
 We’re just getting started on price tags too, we haven’t gotten to the Plaid yet.

 For a brand new, white Plaid Model S with only the included features, you’re looking at $129,990 off the bat.
 Adding all available features including the add-ons above and 21″ Arachnid Wheels, the Plaid Model S can cost $148,990.

 That’s really only $2,000 more than the fully-loaded Model X Plaid.
 To offer additional texture, you could use that money to purchase three brand new, Model 3 Standard Range Plus Teslas and still have nearly $28,000 leftover for upgrades.

 Which to choose: Tesla Model S or the Model X?

-If your preference is performance (particularly speed) and value, the Model S is the better bet.
+If your preference is performance (particularly speed), the Model S is the better bet.
 However, if you prefer to get behind the wheel of an EV that can haul a lot of cargo and/or passengers while still providing great range and speed, the Model X is a no brainer.

 FTC: We use income earning auto affiliate links.
 More.